AckerlyXu/heima/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

 ## Scheduling jobs

-The coordinator allows you to specify a start, end, and occurrence frequency for jobs so that they can be scheduled for certain times.
+The coordinator allows you to specify a start, end, and occurrence frequency for jobs.
 To define a schedule for the workflow, use the following steps:

 1. Use the following to create a file named **coordinator.xml**: